-- 16. With the agreement of the concerned Contracting Party, stakeholders including International Organization Partners (IOPs), and national or local NGOs which have expressed an interest in issues to be addressed by a RAM, may have an opportunity to meet the Mission team and present their views.
-It is the prerogative of the AA to organize meetings and consultations with stakeholders, and lead press conferences and interactions with media. - 17.
-Experts from IOPs, other international organizations or UN agencies may be considered as appropriate on issues to be addressed by the RAM. - 18.
+16. With the agreement of the concerned Contracting Party, sStakeholders including International Organization Partners (IOPs), and national or local NGOs which have expressed an interest in issues to be addressed by a RAM, may have an opportunity to meet the Mission team and present their views with the agreement of the concerned Contracting Party.
+It is the prerogative of the AA to organize meetings and consultations with stakeholders, and lead press conferences and interactions with media.

+- 17. Experts from IOPs, other international organizations or UN agencies may be considered as appropriate on issues to be addressed by the RAM. - 18.
 In the past, IOPs have provided substantial support to specific RAMs, including financial support, which has been highly appreciated.
 Financial support is welcome, as long as it is not conditional and does not limit in any way the independence of the Mission team and the preparation of its advice.